Emergency Dentistry Winthrop

 Wear a Mouthguard

 Are you involved in contact sports?
 When you play football, rugby, or lacrosse, you must have a mouthguard, but even non-contact activities like soccer, basketball, or skateboarding can involve occasional blows to the face.
-Unfortunately, store-bought mouthguards often feel uncomfortable or don’t stay where they’re supposed to be.
+Unfortunately, store-bought mouthguards often feel uncomfortable or don’t stay where they’re supposed to.
 We can provide a custom mouthguard, which is precisely fabricated for your teeth, making it much more likely that you’ll actually wear it when you need it!

 Use Tools to Open Packages, Not Your Teeth

-Opening bags or bottles may seem simpler if you use your teeth, but your pearly whites were not designed to bite onto these hard objects.
+Opening bags or bottles may seem simpler if you use your teeth, but your pearly whites were not designed to bite into these hard objects.
 To prevent chipping and cracking, take a few extra minutes and get a pair of scissors or whatever you need to safely open the packaging.